Skip to main content

 Raso de la Cruz is best served with ‘rustic’ dishes such as paella, pan-fried chorizo, chicken and tomato casserole, or a selection of cold meats and cheeses.
 Apparently there’s a knack to pairing up wine and cheese; harder types of cheese (Cheddar, Parmesan) work well with tannic wines such as this one: tannins are the various chemical compounds in wine that affect its colour, aging ability and texture.
 The astringency from the tannins is what causes the dry feeling in the mouth when drinking certain wines.
 Creamy cheeses (Brie, Manchego) however, usually go better with acidic wines (Chardonnay).

-As you know, the A Nightmare on Elm Street films, with their consistent dilution of the menacing figure of Freddy Krueger to a multiplex-friendly buffoon, are increasingly cheesy.
+As you know, the A Nightmare on Elm Street films, with their increasingly cartoony, buffoonish tone and dilution of the menacing figure of Freddy Krueger, are really quite cheesy.
 This wine works marvellously well with the series, moving from the initial maturity of Craven’s first film, through the unctuousness of Freddy’s Revenge and the acrid, rubbery schlock of the later sequels; all the way to the robust complexity of Wes Craven’s New Nightmare.

 Enjoy.
 But do so responsibly.